Cosmological constraints on Brans-Dicke theory

 We now turn to the issue of priors.
 For the non-BDT parameters we assume the same priors as for $\Lambda$CDM since the two types of cosmological evolution are very similar.
-A prior on $H_0$ from the measurement of the angular diameter distance at redshift $z=0.04$~\cite{RiessEtAl2009} is also imposed for some chains.
+A prior on $H_0$ (HST) from the measurement of the angular diameter distance at redshift $z=0.04$~\cite{RiessEtAl2009} is also imposed for some chains.
 For the BDT parameters we impose flat priors on $\phib_i$ and on $-ln(\omega)$.
-The later also makes it more convenient to sample the chains, as was also done in \cite{AcquavivaEtAl2004}.
-In \cite{WuChen2010} flat priors on $y=\ln(1 + \frac{1}{\omega})$ were used, in order to accommodate negative $\omega$.
-However, since $\omega<-\frac{3}{2}$ is a ghost we see little reason for this.
-Furthermore, since $dy \approx -\frac{d\ln \omega}{\omega}$, using $y$ rather than $\ln \omega$ penalizes models with large $\omega$ (explains the weaker constraints found in \cite{WuChen2010}) which we feel is rather artificial.
+This prior on $\omega$ is more convenient for sampling the chains~\cite{AcquavivaEtAl2004}.
+However, the choice of prior is not important as our constraints strongly improved compared to past experiments when Planck data were used in the analysis.